Resources

 Crisis line for LGBTQ youth younger than 25 years old.
 National line with referrals in all areas.

 BlackLine® is a 24-hour hotline geared towards the Black, Black LGBTQI, Brown, Native and Muslim community.
 However, no one will be turned away from the Hotline.
+The purpose of the BlackLine is to provide people with an anonymous and confidential avenue to report negative, physical, and inappropriate contact with police and vigilantes.

 Help youth and adults with coming-out issues, safer-sex information, school bullying, family concerns, relationship problems, and a lot more.
 The people who turn to us for help often live in rural and conservative parts of the country and are frequently feeling severely isolated, closeted and in despair, with literally no one else safe to talk to.